bharatm29/ComputationalGeometry/README.md

 ## Fractals

-This repository contains my implementation of some famous fractals.
+This repository contains my implementation of some famous fractals and shapes.

 This was done using Raylib/C++.